Rather than applying the same function to different columns one after the other, you can perform actions on several columns at the same time.

 - While pressing the Shift key, select the Birthday column.

-The Shift + click option allows you two select all the column between your first selection and your last.
+The Shift + click option lets you select all the columns between your first selection and your last.

 When selecting multiple columns, no charts are available for the data.